TERREMEMBER/znbase/docs/content/latest/manage/backup-restore/snapshots-ycql.md

 Deleted snapshot: 27c331c0-4b5c-4027-85f9-75b7545641a7
 ```

-This was a guide on how to snapshot and restore data on YugabyteDB.
-In the Yugabyte Platform and Yugabyte Cloud, all of the manual steps above are automated.
+This was a guide on how to snapshot and restore data on ZNbaseDB.
+In the ZNbase Platform and ZNbase Cloud, all of the manual steps above are automated.